safing/docs/portmaster/guides/contribute.md

 ### Report Linux Distribution Compatibility

 Help us understand Portmaster compatibility with different Linux distributions.
 Whether it works with your distro or not - your reports will help us massively to understand where we stand.
-We will update the [Linux compatibility list](https://docs.safing.io/portmaster/install/linux#compatibility) accordingly.
+We will update the [Linux compatibility list](../install/linux#compatibility) accordingly.

 ### Report VPN Compatibility

 Help us understand Portmaster compatibility with different VPN clients.
 Whether the VPN client works with together with the Portmaster or not - your reports will help us massively to understand where we stand.
-We will update the [VPN compatibility list](FIXME) accordingly.
+We will extend the [VPN compatibility section](../install/status/vpn-compatibility) with a table of compatibility and update that based on your reports.

 ### Other, Out-Of-Scope